 [Editor’s note: An earlier version of this story misspelled Alison Gordon’s first name; the error has been corrected here.]

 Adam Sternbergh is culture editor at New York magazine and the former culture editor of the New York Times Magazine.
-He is the author of two novels, including the Edgar-nominated Shovel Ready; his third novel, The Blinds, will be published by Ecco/HarperCollins in August 2017.
+He is the author of two novels, including the Edgar-nominated Shovel Ready; his third novel, The Blinds, was published by Ecco/HarperCollins in August 2017.
 He lives in Brooklyn.